kormyen/home/README.md

 ## Structure

-- `server` folder is the nodejs server.
+- `server` folder is the build script.
 - `site` folder is the JS webapp (source).
-- `docs` folder is the no-JS website (output).
-Using the folder name `docs` in order to work with Github Pages hosting restrictions.
+- `public` folder will be created after building and will contain the static website.

 ## Dev